ayrat555/fang/README.md

 ### Starting workers

-Every worker is executed in a separate thread.
+Every worker runs in a separate thread.
 In case of panic, they are always restarted.

-Use `WorkerPool::new` to start workers.
-It accepts two parameters - the number of workers and the prefix for worker thread name.
+Use `WorkerPool` to start workers.
+It accepts two parameters - the number of workers and the prefix for the worker thread name.

 ```rust